feathersjs/feathers/readme.md

 ## Long Term Support Schedule

 We are going to be following along with the Node.js long term support cycle.
 As a result **we have dropped official support for node v0.10, v0.12, and iojs versions**.
-Feathers still works on those versions we're not going to ensure it will going forward.
+Feathers still works on those versions but we're not going to ensure it will going forward.

 We will be supporting Node.js v4 until **2018-04-01**.
 We will be supporting Node.js v6 until **2019-04-18**.